hyperledger/indy-plenum/docs/storage.md

 # Storage components
-As of now, RocksDB is used as a key-value storage for all Storages.
+As of now, RocksDB is used as a key-value database for all Storages.

 #### 1. Ledger
 - The ledger is an ordered log of transactions with each transaction assigned a unique monotonically increasing positive integer called sequence number.
 - Sequence numbers start from 1 and then increase by 1 for each new transaction.
 There are no gaps in sequence numbers.
-- RocksDB is used as a key-value storage where the key is the sequence number and value is the transaction.
+- RocksDB is used as a key-value storage where key is the sequence number and value is the transaction.
 - A transaction is serialised (currently as MsgPack) before storing in the ledger, more on this in the Serialisation doc.
-- Exact format of each transaction can be found in [Indy Node Transactions](https://github.com/hyperledger/indy-node/blob/master/docs/transactions.md)
+- Exact format of each transaction can be found in [Indy Node Transactions](https://github.com/hyperledger/indy-node/blob/master/docs/transactions.md).
 - Each node hosts several ledgers each identified by a unique id:
   -   Pool Ledger (id is 0): Contains transactions related to pool membership, like joining of new nodes, suspension of existing nodes, changing the IP/port or keys of existing nodes.
   -   Domain Ledger (id is 1): Contains transactions related to the core application logic.
 Currently it contains NYM transactions.
 The `indy-node` codebase extends this ledger with other identity transactions.
   -   Config Ledger (id is 2): Contains transactions related to the configuration parameters for which the pool needs to agree, eg. if each node of the pool needs to use the value `5` for a config variable `x`, then this ledger should contain transaction specifying the value of `x` as `5`.
 The `indy-node` codebase extends this ledger with source code update transactions.
-  - More ledgers can added by plugins.
+  - More ledgers can be added by plugins.
 - Each correct node should have exactly the same number of transactions for each ledger id.
 - A ledger is associated with a [compact merkle tree](https://github.com/google/certificate-transparency/blob/master/python/ct/crypto/merkle.py).
   - Each new transaction is added to the ledger (log) and is also hashed (sha256) and this hash becomes a new leaf of the merkle tree which also